dkoh2018/itsdavidoh.com/_posts/blog5.md

 for more than 500 hours, or for 100 hours and at least as much as any other individual involved in the activity, including employees, contractors, etc.

+this means spending one full day each week on maintenance and booking, which is about 9 hours per week. it's quite manageable.

 # 4) run a cost segregation study (irs pub 5653)

 commercial property can be depreciated over a 39-year straight line, while residential property can be depreciated over a 27.5-year straight line